realm/realm-dotnet/doc/userdoc_for_web.md

-Because write transactions could potentially fail like any other disk IO operations,  **TBD decide if document exceptions here**  so you can handle and recover from failures like running out of disk space.
+Because write transactions could potentially fail like any other disk IO operations, you should be prepared to handle exceptions from writes **TBD decide if document exceptions here**  so you can handle and recover from failures like running out of disk space.
 There are no other recoverable errors.
 For brevity, our code samples don't handle these errors but you certainly should in your production applications.